raphbacher/fronde-py/README.md

 A Fixed-point algorithm for Robust Null Distribution Estimation.

-This simple and fast method allows to estimate in a robust way the median and the standard deviation under the null hypothesis from data samples that can be contaminated by a source signal.
+This simple and fast method allows to estimate in a robust way the median and the standard deviation under the null hypothesis of data samples that can be contaminated by a source signal.
 It is a σ-clipping algorithm based on a fixed-point approach.

 To install